Wednesday, February 21, 2024

 What to do?
 Options are limited without widespread recognition by the electorate that the CBE will entail more than new AI toys and servile robots.
 Its impact on our species will be like millions of years of evolution compressed into a few generations- an atom bomb of evolution- and no one knows the outcome.

 When or how public recognition of the situation might happen is unclear, but it will happen, and at that time people will want to be protected from out-of-control change, and they might also want to have a hand in creating the new type of human that we will become.
 Where will they be able to turn politically?
-If the Democratic and Republican parties have survived ideological bankruptcy in the 2024 nation election and want to get into the act, hopefully they'll have policy ideas to address the CBE beyond used-up labels like "left" vs. "right."
+If the Democratic and Republican parties have survived the ideological bankruptcy of the 2024 national election and want to get into the act, hopefully they'll have policy ideas to address the CBE beyond used-up labels like "left" vs. "right."
 We'll need a party focussed on what sort of species we will be.
 If such a party is not forthcoming, we might turn to groups outside established politics that can exert media and other pressures sufficient to produce a response to the realities approaching (as suggested below in Party or Foundation? and Gaian Mentalics Unite!).
 Such a group could be enabled by scientists who care and thinkers in general- a billionaire or two wouldn't hurt.
 Let's not end so easily.

 Newer Posts Older Posts Home